jfrNebus/Safe_box/readme_english.md

 <br>

 We have already talked about this part before.
-This part is the one locking or freeing the key.
-The printed vaule is the resistance of the coil, which in this case it is 12 Ohms.
-This value is the one used to calculate the minimum amount of current needed for the coil to attract the bolt correctly.
+This part is the one responsible for locking or freeing the key.
+The printed value is the resistance of the coil, which in this case it is 12 Ohms.
+This value used to calculate the minimum amount of current needed for the coil to attract the bolt correctly.
 When the coil is powered through the cables, a magnetic field is created.
 This magnetic field attracts ferromagnetic elements, in this case, the bolt.
-When the power is lost, the magnetic field is also lost, freeing the bolt, which falls by the gravity force, blocking the lock.
+When the power is lost, the magnetic field is also lost, freeing the bolt, which falls by the gravitational force, blocking the lock.

 <br>